Signaturgruppen-A-S/signaturgruppen-broker-documentation/transactionsigning/nemlogin-integrations.md

 The signtext api integrates and exposes some functionality supplied by NemLog-in3.

-## Cpr matches signer id
+## Cpr matches signer ID

 NemLog-in3 provides a service for qualified signatures.
-Within the signed AdES documents, NemLog-in3 supplies either an unique identifier, which can be matched to a cpr using their own webservices.
+Within the signed AdES documents, NemLog-in3 supplies an unique identifier which can be matched to a cpr using NemLog-In webservices.
 We provide an intgration to this service.
 The integration is part of signtext api and can be accessed using the same authorization.

+### CPR match signer ID API example

+Invoke the match, setting both CPR and the unique identifier found in the received signed AdES document.
 ```
 curl --location 'https://pp.netseidbroker.dk/transactionsigning/api/v2/signtext/nemlogin/cprmatch' \
 --header 'Content-Type: application/json' \